 Types of table saw motors

-There are two types of table saw motor, and that is the direct-drive and belt-drive motor.
+There are two types of table saw motors: the direct-drive and the belt-drive motor.
 As much as they have similarities, they differ in certain aspects that make them unique.
-As you look at the pros and cons of having each, you get what suits your needs.
+You get what suits your needs as you look at the pros and cons of having each.
 Below is an analysis of both motors.

 Direct drive motors have a blade attached directly to the tool motor that turns it.
 Less of the energy produced by the tool motor is lost hence the high-efficient tool motor.